claucece/Anonymous-Credentials-Meeting/meeting-2020.md

 * Don't want to maintain global double spend cache
 * We need a minimal level of security
 * How can we be efficient about key repudiation
-* Browser integration is going to be required to have a better user flow and security guarantee
+* Browser integration is going to be required to have a better user flow and security guarantees

 ### Steven Valdez (Google Chrome Privacy Sandbox): Trust tokens API